UbiquityRobotics/learn/need_to_know.md

 The stock battery charger we supply is ONLY FOR LEAD ACID batteries and will NOT work and in fact may be dangerous for other battery technologies.

+### Host Linux computer

+The robot ships with a built in Raspberry Pi single board computer running the Linux operating system.
+Units sold in 2019 use the Raspberry Pi 3 B+ running Ubuntu Linux 16.04 and the Kinetic version of ROS (Robot Operating System).
+Initial support for the Raspberry Pi 4 is currently planned for shipment on units sometime in mid 2020 timeframe.

+Most of the live administration to the robot is normally done by opening an SSH console to the host computer.
+If access is via a linux laptop to the built in WiFi hotspot then the following command is used to get a console screen from a console on the laptop.

+    ssh ubuntu@10.42.0.1

+Of course names can be used for the host but above a simple IP address is used.
+The default password for shipped units is  ```ubuntu```

+Although the host computer has a robust file system less chance of file system corruption is always possible if the Linux system is shutdown in a clean way.
+When connected to the robot with an SSH console this is how to reboot (-r) or completely halt (-h) the robot to do a clean power off.
+Below is the full halt which will ask for root password that is ```ubuntu``` as shipped from factory.

+    sudo shutdown -h now

+There is a shutdown button feature on a standard Magni but only users with the sonar board will have the actual button.
+We do a clean shutdown of the robot by connecting GPIO 6 which is on pin 31 of both the 40 pin P701 and the 50 pin P702.
+Pin 30 of these two connectors is ground.
+If you have a sonar board there is a button labeled ```SW1``` for shutdown as it connects to GPIO 6.

+If you do not have the sonar board the pins to the 50 pin P702 are available to be connected to with push on connectors common for prototype uses.
+Many users make their own shutdown button with one wire to pin 31 and one wire to pin 30.
+Note that for P702 pin 1 is on the far left and the bottom row of pins.
+These jacks have odd number pins on bottom and even starting with 2 on top row.

 ### Communications